danczw/Coursera_Capstone_DC/README.md

 # Coursera_Capstone
 This repository is for the final Capstone project of my IBM Data Science Professional Certification.
-IBM Watson Studio was used for
+IBM Watson Studio was used.

 Scope: